rougin/slytherin/README.md

 * [Pux](https://github.com/c9s/Pux) - a high performance PHP router
 * [Whoops!](https://github.com/filp/whoops) - PHP Error for cool kids

-We want to make a documentation about those libraries in here, but it's like *reinventing the wheel* right? :smile: So if you want to learn more about those libraries, just go to there respective ```README.md``` or their Wiki pages!
+We want to make a documentation about those libraries in here, but it's like *reinventing the wheel* right? :smile: So if you want to learn more about those libraries, just go to their respective ```README.md``` or their Wiki pages!

 Found a bug?
 Want to contribute?
 Feel free to open an issue or create a pull request. :+1: